mubeentauni/tic-tac-toe/README.md

-# A dynamic Tic Tac Toe application based on React
+# A dynamic Tic Tac Toe application developed with React and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).